mevCJ/Project-List/README.md

 ![eatwat](https://github.com/mevCJ/Project-List/blob/master/screenshots/eatwat.jpg "eatwat")

-### Article Validator - A WordPress plugin for article author to improve article genuineness
+### preVision - A WordPress plugin for article author to improve article genuineness

-Article Validator is a wordpress plugin powered by [FakeBox](https://machinebox.io/docs/fakebox) to diminish the effect of fake news.
+preVision is a wordpress plugin powered by [FakeBox](https://machinebox.io/docs/fakebox) and [webhose](https://webhose.io/) to diminish the effect of fake news.
+This project is developed by a team of three during Break The Fake hackathon and won the third place.

 ![wpav](https://github.com/mevCJ/Project-List/blob/master/screenshots/wp_article_validator.jpg)